MicrosoftDocs/mesh-docs/mesh/Resources/immersive-spaces-release-notes.md

 **Release notes and known issues for the Immersive spaces in Microsoft Teams on PC & Quest 2**

+>[!Important]
+>The Immersive spaces in Teams is currently only available in the new Teams client.

 ## Version 5.2313.0

 ### What's new